 Most clear up within two years.
 But longer lasting infections can cause cancer.
-The most common are cancers of the head, neck and cervix, but HPV causes other cancers in men and women.
+The most common are cancers of the back of the throat and the cervix, but HPV causes other cancers in men and women.

 More than 90% of cancers caused by HPV could be prevented by getting vaccinated before being exposed to the virus.

 There’s a new flu shot formula each year, designed to prepare your immune system for the strains of flu virus most likely to circulate.

 Flu season is unpredictable.
 Vaccination is the best protection.
 Though most people bounce back from the flu, the disease can cause severe complications.